Emergency Dentist — Austin, TX

 Dental emergencies are some of the most stressful situations to deal with because they’re difficult to be prepared for.
 Fortunately, with our experienced team at Magnolia Family Dentistry by your side, you can get the timely care you need.
 We offer same-day dental emergency appointments and welcome walk-ins to get you out of pain.
 Just call us as soon as you notice any out-of-the-ordinary oral discomfort or experience dental trauma, and we'll schedule an appointment for you to receive emergency dentistry in Austin, TX.

 Why Choose Magnolia Family Dentistry for Emergency Dental Care?

 - Same-Day Emergency Dental Appointments

 - Dental Sedation Available

-How to Handle Common Dental Emergencies
+How We Treat Dental Emergencies

-The key to handling a dental emergency is to always contact our dental office first.
-If you call outside of our dental office hours, just leave a message and follow the instructions on the voicemail for assistance.
+- Get an appointment scheduled the same day: If you call outside of our dental office hours, just leave a message and follow the instructions on the voicemail for assistance.
 We’ll provide you with over-the-phone first aid guidance and schedule a visit for you as soon as possible so you can get the timely care you need.

 How to Prevent Dental Emergencies